honcheng/iOS-StyledPageControl/README.md

 <img src="https://github.com/honcheng/iOS-StyledPageControl/raw/master/screenshot.png"/>

-StyledPageControl is made work like UIPageControl in iOS, but more customizable.
+StyledPageControl is a replacement for UIPageControl for iOS, but more customizable.

 #### Features
 * 5 Styles